-A veteran New York City police officer from Oceanside has been indicted on charges that she plotted to kill both her estranged husband and the young daughter of a boyfriend, according to court records.
+A veteran New York City police officer from Oceanside wept Friday as she pleaded not guilty to charges that she schemed to murder her estranged husband and the young daughter of her boyfriend.

-Valerie Cincinelli, 34, arrested last Friday, was charged with two counts of murder for hire and one of obstruction of justice, according to the indictment filed in federal court in Central Islip.
+Valerie Cincinelli, 34, was charged with two counts of murder for hire and one count of obstruction of justice, according to the indictment filed in federal court in Central Islip.

-The obstruction count involves Cincinelli’s alleged attempt to destroy two cellphones and the records they contain to impede the investigation, the indictment says.
+The obstruction count involves Cincinelli’s alleged attempt to block investigation into the alleged crimes by destroying two cellphones and the records they contained to impede the investigation, the indictment says.

 If convicted of murder for hire, Cincinelli could face up to 10 years on each count; obstruction of justice carries a penalty of up to 20 years in prison.